 A pregnant woman is expected to be jolly and in “cloud 9” while waiting for her baby to arrive.
 She should be happy always since a little angel is inside her blessed body and will be ready to come out in 9 months.
 It is also anticipated that after giving birth, the hormones are in disarray and a bit of Post-Partum Depression can be suffered by the mother.
 But with love and some help, it can be managed easily.

 A study revealed that up to 20% of pregnant mothers experience this type of clinical depression and most of them fail to get treatment.
-At least 7% of the women who are with child has this mental health issue.
+At least 7% of the women who are with a child has this mental health issue.
 In simple math, for every 100 pregnant women, at least 7 have this disorder and most of them are unconscious about it.
-This depression can go on for months and even years after the baby has been born, and the only way to make it stop is through treatment and therapy.
+This depression can go on for months and even years, and the only way to make it stop is through treatment and therapy.
 Medication is rarely prescribed, but if absolutely needed during extreme cases, it is being advised.

 Signs and Symptoms of Prenatal Depression

-The reason why Prenatal Depression is often left untreated is because women feel that the change in their moods and emotions are due to their pregnancy hormones.
-There is truth to that, but if this change in behavior becomes severe or the pregnant mother fails to function normally, then, it can be ruled as a mental health problem.
+The reason why Prenatal Depression is often left untreated is that women feel that the change in their moods and emotions are due to their pregnancy hormones.
+There is truth to that, but if this change in behavior becomes severe or the pregnant mother fails to function normally, then, it can be this mental health problem.

 - Failure to focus or concentrate